- If you're looking for ways to fix the corrupt cbs.log error, check this article out.

 - Open Command Prompt as an administrator.

-- In the command-line, type sfc/scannow and press Enter.
+- In the command line, type the following command and press Enter:

 - After its done, type the following command and press Enter after each:

 - Reboot your PC when everything ends.

 If your PC is malware-free but you’re still stuck with the same error, we suggest running DISM alongside the System File Checker utility.

 The Deployment Image Servicing and Management tool should fix all system corruption with rather ease.
 You can run the DISM along with the SFC scans by following the steps above.

 - Press Windows key + I to open the Settings app.